Sironidae

-The Sironidae are a family of harvestmen with more than 30 described species.
+The Sironidae are a family of harvestmen with more than 60 described species.

 The family shows a Laurasian distribution, with most species found in temperate Europe and the west coast of North America.
 The only exception is Suzukielus sauteri from Japan.

+Name

-NameSiro is the Latinized form of the French name "Ciron".
+Siro is the Latinized form of the French name "Ciron".

 Species

+Below is from "World Catalog of Opiliones" (as of early 2024, after transfer of Parasiro).